gowrisankarponnusamy/TSA_EXP1B/README.md

 ![image](https://github.com/user-attachments/assets/46f0d953-5f5f-4863-b5a6-e572cd3e8195)

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on international airline passenger data.
+Thus we have created the python code for the conversion of non stationary to stationary data on MentalHealthSurvey data.